zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/wordfence/readme.txt

 = What if my site has already been hacked? =

 Wordfence Security is able to repair core files, themes and plugins on sites where security is already compromised.
-You can follow this guide on [how to clean a hacked website](https://www.wordfence.com/docs/how-to-clean-a-hacked-wordpress-site-using-wordfence/) using Wordfence.
-However, please note that site security cannot be assured unless you do a full reinstall if your site has been hacked.
+You can follow this guide on [how to clean a hacked website using Wordfence](https://www.wordfence.com/docs/how-to-clean-a-hacked-wordpress-site-using-wordfence/).
+If you are cleaning your own site after a hack, note that site security cannot be assured unless you do a full reinstall if your site has been hacked.
 We recommend you only use Wordfence Security to get your site into a running state in order to recover the data you need to do a full reinstall.
-If you need help repairing a hacked site, we offer an affordable, high-quality [site cleaning service](https://www.wordfence.com/wordfence-site-cleanings/) that includes a Premium key for a year.
+If you need help with a security issue, check out [Wordfence Care](https://www.wordfence.com/products/wordfence-care/), which offers hands-on support from our team, including dealing with a hacked site.
+For mission-critical sites, check out [Wordfence Response](https://www.wordfence.com/products/wordfence-response/).

 = Does Wordfence Security support IPv6? =